COSC5557/hyperparameter-optimization-beckcarver/README.md

 - Results: Description of what you observed, including plots.
 - Code: Add the code you've used as a separate file.

+Your report must contain enough detail to reproduce what you did without the code.
+If in doubt, include more detail.

 There is no required format for the report.
 You could, for example, use an iPython notebook.